 \subsection{Training}

-For the rate-distortion tradeoff, we define the rate loss $\mathcal{L}_R$ as follows: We basically follow the training scheme of \cite{kumar2024highdac}, such as GAN training.
-During the generator training phase, we optimize the rate-distortion (R-D) tradeoff loss $\mathcal{L}_{D}+\beta\mathcal{L}_R$, where $\mathcal{L}_{D}$ is the training objective for generator of \cite{kumar2024highdac} and $\mathcal{L}_R$ is the proposed rate loss.
-The balancing of these two is controlled by the tradeoff parameter $\beta$, which serves as a hyperparameter.
+To train the compression model and the importance map subnetwork, we define the rate loss $\mathcal{L}_R$ as follows:

+We basically follow the training scheme of \cite{kumar2024highdac}, such as GAN training.
+During the training phase, we optimize the rate-distortion (R-D) tradeoff loss $\mathcal{L}_{D}+\lambda\mathcal{L}_R$, where $\mathcal{L}_{D}$ represents the training objective proposed in \cite{kumar2024highdac}, and $\mathcal{L}_R$ denotes the proposed rate loss.
+The balance between these two components is controlled by the tradeoff parameter $\lambda$, which serves as a hyperparameter.

 The downside of the importance map is that once the importance map is trained, it consistently generates fixed output $p$ for the identical input audio $x$, which restricts the flexibility of the model in terms of rate control.
 Inspired by random sampling approach used in structured dropout \cite{srivastava2014dropout, zeghidour2021soundstream}, we address this problem by sampling the scaling factor $l$ from the continuous uniform distribution $U([L_\text{min}, L_\text{max}])$, where $L_ \text{max}>N_q$, replacing the scaling function $S(p)$ in Eqs. \eqref{eq:i2m} and \eqref{eq:i2msoft} with $S_l(p)=l\cdot p$ during training.
 This approach enables a single model to handle multiple bitrates in VBR mode.
-Here, we claim that if we interpret our framework from the perspective of the $\beta$-VAE objective \cite{higgins2017beta}, we can formulate the rate loss independently of the randomly sampled $l$.
-A detailed discussion on this can be found in Appendix \ref{apdx:indep}.

 In this study, we opt not to train a separate entropy model or employ entropy coders such as arithmetic coding.
 Instead, we calculate the bitrate based on the number of codebooks used for discrete representation of the audio on frame-by-frame basis, allowing for potential future enhancements through the incorporation of entropy modeling.